getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 });
 ```

 Performance data is transmitted using a new event type called "transactions," which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing/#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 100% of captured transactions.
-Be sure to lower this value to production otherwise, it could easily happen that you burn through your quota.
+Be sure to lower this value in production otherwise you could burn through your quota quickly.

 Learn more about sampling in [Using Your SDK to Filter Events](/error-reporting/configuration/filtering/).